platers/unitunes/README.md

 All data is stored with json files stored in a music directory.
 You can version control this directory with git.

+Unitunes supports three operations: pulling, searching, and pushing.
+Pulling a playlist updates the unitunes playlist with the latest tracks from the streaming service.
+Searching tries to find matching tracks on other streaming services and adds them to the unitunes playlist.
+Pushing a playlist adds the tracks in the unitunes playlist to the streaming service.
+For convenience, there is a `Sync` button that performs all three operations.

 ## Usage

 ```bash